mdqinc/SDL_GameControllerDB/README.md

 ### [SDL2 Gamepad Tool](http://www.generalarcade.com/gamepadtool/)
 Third party cross-platform tool with GUI (Windows, macOS and Linux)

-#### Note: While convenient, this tool has fallen out of date as SDL has amended and added new features for gamepad support (see issue [#478](https://github.com/gabomdq/SDL_GameControllerDB/issues/476)).
-As such, maps authored with this tool require greater scrutiny to ensure they will not break support for explicit mappings the SDL project provides.
+*While convenient, this tool has fallen out of date as SDL has amended and added new features for gamepad support (see [#478](https://github.com/gabomdq/SDL_GameControllerDB/issues/476)).
+Maps authored with this tool require maintainer scrutiny to ensure they will not break support for explicit mappings the SDL project provides.*

 ### [SDL Gamepad Mapper](https://gitlab.com/ryochan7/sdl2-gamepad-mapper/-/releases)
 Open source GUI app for authoring mappings.
 Builds available for Windows and Linux.